 • Suburbs

 Some residential development projects are called subdivisions.
 In a subdivision, each residential structure is built onto divided lots which comprise a neighborhood as a whole.
+Other residential development projects include the redevelopment or rehabilitation of existing facades and structures to improve aesthetics and property values.

-Now that you have a relatively general idea of a residential development project let's make a list of what you need to know.
+Now that you have a relatively general idea of a residential development project, let's make a list of what you need to know.

 A residential development project is a long-term investment for everyone involved.
 Construction companies and land developers usually get feedback and suggestions from the contractors and homeowners who will live on those properties.